arvinsalehi/arvinsalehi/README.md

 ---
 ## About Me
 // I hate commenting.
-And, I'm lurking around Assembly for RISC-V instruction set.
-Fun and not Fun. !
+// goal_a -> Be Good enought to contribute to the cool open source projects like [this](https://github.com/torvalds/linux), [this](https://github.com/riscv), and some others.
+// goal_aa -> Do MMA
+// dream -> go on to space

 ## In Progress Learning ...
 - **Embedded System Software engineeering:** Who would have thought? :)